DevareddyManoj/sql_retail_sales/README.md

 2. **Database Setup**: Run the provided SQL scripts to set up the database and populate data.
 3. **Execute Queries**: Use the SQL queries to explore the dataset and derive insights.
 4. **Customize**: Feel free to adapt the queries to explore additional dimensions of the data.

----

-Let me know if you want further refinements or additions!